odoo/documentation/content/administration/upgrade.rst

 =======

-An upgrade is the process of moving your database from an older version to a newer :doc:`supported version <maintain/supported_versions>` (e.g., Odoo 14.0 to Odoo 16.0).
+An upgrade is the process of moving your database from an older version to a newer :doc:`supported version <supported_versions>` (e.g., Odoo 14.0 to Odoo 16.0).
 Frequently upgrading is essential as each version comes with new and improved features, bug fixes, and security patches.

 .. _upgrade_faq/rolling_release: